 (E) This Construction Agreement is entered into pursuant to the terms of the CUSC.

 (F) This Construction Agreement has been prepared under the Connect and Manage Arrangements [and is subject to the Queue Management Process].

+(G) This Construction Agreement is a Gate 1 Agreement][Gate 2 Agreement].

 NOW IT IS HEREBY AGREED as follows: